 Planting and trimming vegetation

-If you’re planting crops and plants on your property you should firstly check for overhead powerlines and avoid planting under or near them.
-Electricity can jump….a long way, so if you’re using machinery it’s important to implement exclusion zones around powerlines.
+If you’re planting crops and plants on your property you should first check for overhead powerlines and avoid planting under or near them.
+Electricity can jump—a long way, so if you’re using machinery it’s important to respect exclusion zones around powerlines.

 - Look at the site and identify hazards.

 - Assess the risk of injuring yourself and others.